fatemafaria142/fatemafaria142.github.io/_pages/about.md

   Hi!
 I am <strong style="color:#1e40af;">Fatema Tuj Johora Faria</strong>, currently working as a
   <strong style="color:#1e40af;">AI Engineer II</strong> at
   <a href="https://www.linkedin.com/company/asthait/">Astha.IT</a>.
-My expertise lies in designing, developing, and deploying generative AI-based applications with a strong focus on Large Language Models (LLMs), Large Multimodal Models (LMMs), Retrieval-Augmented Generation (RAG), as well as LLM Agents and Multimodal AI Agents, along with their multi-agent architectures for automating complex tasks and supporting data-driven insights.
+My expertise lies in designing, developing, and deploying generative AI-based applications with a strong focus on Large Language Models, Large Multimodal Models, Retrieval-Augmented Generation (RAG), as well as LLM Agents and Multimodal AI Agents, along with their multi-agent architectures for automating complex tasks and supporting data-driven insights.
 I also place equal emphasis on creating user-friendly interfaces that simplify AI interactions and provide an intuitive experience for users.
 </p>

 <div class="info-wrapper">